 A SPACE OF SAFETY

 Of all those teachers who could have intervened to help a confused, brutalized, hurting little lad, the one who did was ‘Raz’ Berry.
 He was tiny and bespectacled and taught us German.
-Unlike all the other teachers, he’d fought Naziism (it was only 30 years after the Second World War), and we'd been told he’d penetrated the Nazi military as a Royal Marines Commando explosives saboteur.
+Unlike all the other teachers, he’d fought Nazism (it was only 30 years after the Second World War), and we'd been told he’d penetrated enemy lines as a Royal Marines Commando explosives saboteur.
 He was the kind of man they make war movies about, except he didn’t look tough or masculine or otherwise soldierly.
 He looked ordinary, like most real heroes do.
 When he took me aside to talk gently and kindly to me about my ‘choice’, he didn’t talk about the war.
-He talked about how if I joined the BNP, I would be told to harm black people the way I was being hurt.
+He talked about how if I joined the National Front, I would be told to harm black people the way I was being hurt.
 He understood I was desperate to escape the hateful verbal abuse, the beatings and the hospitalizations, the boys who spat on me all the way home, the teachers who perpetuated it.
 He located my empathy and my interior courage.
-And my sanity; in many ways, my short-lived move towards the BNP was a function of my mind’s descent into a bizarre realm where I would join white oppressors as a child of colour and hurt my brothers and sisters.
-Racial violence takes many shapes and has many consequences.
+And my sanity; in many ways, my short-lived move towards the NF was a function of my mind’s descent into a bizarre realm where I would join white oppressors as a child of colour and hurt my brothers and sisters.
+Racial violence is extremely psychological as well as physical.